 If you have an idea that we might help with, or training and skills that you would like developed in your team, please contact us.

 Catalyse associates also include experienced researchers who can be commissioned to support or develop small or large-scale projects, offer advice on project evaluation, or provide routine service audit.

-We are currently conducting an evaluation of a CAT Case Management approach being used within the Liverpool Waves of Hope project led by Plus Dane Housing.
-This project is funded through the Big Lottery and supports people with multiple and complex needs.
-Dr Karen Shannon and Profesor Glenys Parry presented on this evaluation at the Society for Psychotherapy Research (SPR) conference in September 2017.
+As an example, we conducted an evaluation of a CAT Case Management approach being used within the Liverpool Waves of Hope project led by Plus Dane Housing.
+This project was funded through the Big Lottery and supported people with multiple and complex needs.
+Dr Karen Shannon and Professor Glenys Parry presented on this evaluation at the Society for Psychotherapy Research (SPR) conference in September 2017.

 If you want to discuss ways in which we can support research, evaluation and audit in your organisation, contact us for further details.